 How immersed in the culture will I be?

 Our programs offer varying levels of cultural immersion and the student should choose a program based on the immersion level that is most comfortable for them.
 Less immersive programs are typically shorter, offer courses taught in English and students live with other study abroad students.
 More immersive programs are typically longer, may allow options for living with local students or in a home stay and include some or all classes in the local language or in study of the local language.

 How do I apply for study abroad through RIT?

-For your convenience, the Education Abroad office is open every day from 9:00am until 5:00 pm.
-We are located in Global Village, Building 400, Room 2070 in the Constellation Commons for Global Learning on the second level of Global Village above The Cantina & Grille.
+For your convenience, the Education Abroad office is open Monday-Friday from 9:00 am-5:00 pm.
+We are located in Global Village, Building 400, Room 2075 in the Constellation Commons for Global Learning on the second level of Global Village above Salsarita's Cantina & Grille.
 Our study abroad advisors are happy to meet with students who would like to learn more about study abroad or who are ready to begin the application process.
-Please make an appointment to meet with a study abroad advisor by calling (585) 475 - 4466.
+Schedule an appointment.

 If you need an interpreter, please contact myaccess.rit.edu to request one.